playingball9000/interactiveFiction/README.md

 1. Actions should extend IPlayerAction
 1. Make sure to update the ActionRegistry and ActionSynonyms with any new

-## Dialogue
-Located in Resources/Dialogue

-## Other
-1. The other notable is IExaminable which you'll want to extend if you want to make something actionable from the "examine" action

 ### Action List
 1. Look
 2. Talk